xrendani/xrendani.github.io/README.md

 - **Enhanced Tool Integration**: Adding more tools and functionalities to the platform.
 - **Performance Improvements**: Optimizing the website for faster load times and better performance.
-- **User Feedback Integration**: Implementing features based on user feedback and suggestions.
+- **User Feedback Integration**: Implementing features based on user feedback and suggestions

-## Contributing

-Contributions are welcome!
-If you have ideas for new features or improvements, feel free to open an issue or submit a pull request.
-Please follow the [contribution guidelines](CONTRIBUTING.md) when contributing to the project.

 ## License